S¶

 Sprint Backlog

-The Sprint Backlog is a backlog of tasks or activities which are going to be carried out in the upcoming Sprint.
-The Commitment of the Sprint Backlog is the Sprint Goal.
+The Sprint Backlog is a list of tasks to be completed in the upcoming Sprint.
+It serves as the basis for the Sprint Goal, defining the central objectives of the Sprint.

 Sprint Planning Meeting